51Degrees/documentation/src/devicedetection/features/useragentclienthints/overview.md

 # Introduction

-User Agent Client Hints (UA-CH) are part of a Google proposal to replace the existing User-Agent HTTP header.
+User-Agent Client Hints (UA-CH) are part of a Google proposal to replace the existing User-Agent HTTP header.

 This page gives an overview of UA-CH detection in our API and guidance on which of several possible mechanisms to use based on your use-case.

 There are two ways to retrieve UA-CH values.
-You can either set HTTP headers in your response to the user's browser to ask it to send UA-CH values as HTTP Headers, or you can use a JavaScript API to retrieve the UA-CH values on the client.
+You can either set HTTP headers in your response to the user's browser to ask it to send UA-CH values as HTTP headers, or you can use a JavaScript API to retrieve the UA-CH values on the client.
 See the [Guidance](@ref UACH_Guidance) section below if you're unsure which to use.

-This topic has the following sub pages:
+This topic has the following subpages:

 - [Headers](@ref DeviceDetection_Features_UACH_Headers) - How to use UA-CH HTTP headers with our API.
 - [JavaScript](@ref DeviceDetection_Features_UACH_Javascript) - How to use the UA-CH JavaScript API with our API.